KRMisha/Makefile/README.md

 Targets:
-  all             Build executable (debug mode by default) (default target) install         Install packaged program to desktop (debug mode by default) run             Build and run executable (debug mode by default) copyassets      Copy assets to executable directory for selected platform and configuration cleanassets     Clean assets from executable directories (all platforms)
+  all             Build executable (debug mode by default) (default target) run             Build and run executable (debug mode by default) copyassets      Copy assets to executable directory for selected platform and configuration cleanassets     Clean assets from executable directories (all platforms)